-IMPORTANT: Continued operation of the engine with an illuminated engine service light, the engine will deliver sub standard performance and MAY cause engine damage.
+IMPORTANT: Continued operation of the engine with an illuminated engine service light will result in sub-standard performance and MAY cause engine damage if not corrected as soon as possible.

 Ignition Switch

 The ignition switch is used to start and stop the engine.
 The switch has three positions: "O" is the OFF position, RUN is the position the key returns to after starting, and "S" is the START position.
 When starting the engine, turn the key clockwise to the "S" position.
 Do not hold the key in the "S" position longer than 10 seconds.
 If the engine does not start, return the key to the "O" position for at least 60 seconds before making a restart attempt.
 Prolonged cranking can damage the starter motor and shorten battery life.
 Release the key when the engine starts, and it will return to the "RUN" position.
 To stop the engine, rotate the key counterclockwise to the "O" position.